Caring Dads

 More research is underway on the social neuroscience of attachment and caregiving in dads, mums and families.

 Please check out the available resources & topics below.
 A more detailed summary of the social neuroscience of attachment & caregiving in fathers is also available when scrolling down.
-Finally, please use the contact form if you wish to get in touch with Dr Vrticka in case of questions or comments.
+Please use the contact form if you wish to get in touch with Dr Vrticka to ask questions, make comments or with ideas on how to use the resources provided here.
+Thank you!

 Please click icon for more information.